 The Committee aims to balance risk and reward by apportioning the Fund's assets over a range of asset classes to achieve the Fund's goals, to manage risk and to match the investment horizons.
-The objective is to generate a return that is at least equal to the
+The objective is to generate a return that is at least equal to the discount rate used in the actuarial valuation in order to meet the Fund's liabilities.
+The actuarial valuation at 31st March 2016 has been prepared on the basis of a discount rate of 4.0% compared with a discount rate of 4.6% for the actuarial valuation at 31st March 2013.
+The lower discount rate reflects lower expected investment returns going forward.

-The Strategic Asset Allocation Benchmark (the Benchmark) for the Fund has been formulated in consultation with Anthony Fletcher, following an Asset Liability Modelling Review carried out by Hymans Robertson, the Fund's Actuary.
-The Benchmark takes into account the required level of return and an appropriate balance between generating long term investment returns and exposure to investment risk.
+The Committee has agreed a Strategic Asset Allocation Benchmark ("the Benchmark") for the Fund which takes into account the required level of return and the Committee's views on the appropriate balance between generating long term investment returns and exposure to investment risk.
 The Benchmark includes a wide variety of asset classes, in order to diversify sources of risk and return, and equity allocations spread by geographic regions.
 It takes into account the future expected returns from the different asset classes, the historic levels of volatility of each asset class and the level of correlation between the asset classes.